andrewhnberry/andrewhnberry.github.io/_posts/2020-04-14-Media-Bias-w:-NLP-&-Topic-Modeling.md

 After accumulating data comprising of various articles from various news outlets, I went to work.
 However, the data I got online was not labeled with the topics it was talking about.
 Sure it was possible to get the category of the article, but **I wanted the specific detailed topic for each article I scraped.
 For example, if *article A* discussed about the COVID-19 response in Canada, that would be a category in itself and hopefully the various news outlets had articles that covered the same topic.**

-**I had the bold idea to perform an unsupervised machine learning method to find clusters of different topics in my corpus, to which I would then perform a sentiment analysis and subjectivity analysis to see if that would provide with any interesting insights.**
+**I had the bold idea to perform an unsupervised machine learning method to find clusters of different topics in my corpus, to which I would then perform a sentiment analysis and subjectivity analysis to see if that would provide me with any interesting insights.**

 Essentially I needed to do Latent Dirichlet allocation Topic Modeling, which is an unsupervised clustering algorithm specifically used in natural language processing.